 “There are a few variables, like incision and implant choice, that can affect cost to some degree,” explains Dr. Daniel Butz, a plastic surgeon in Mequon, Wisconsin.

-For example, if you choose silicone implants, your breast lift and augmentation cost will probably be more than if you went with saline implants (anywhere from $1,000 to $2,000 more per implant).
+For example, if you choose silicone implants, your breast lift and augmentation cost will probably be more than if you go with saline implants: anywhere from $1,000 to $2,000 more per implant.

-If you have a lollipop or inverted-T incision, your cost may be higher than if you have an anchor, crescent, or donut incision.
+If you have a lollipop or anchor incision, you may be charged more than if you have a simpler crescent or donut incision.

 Related: 7 Surprising Factors That Can Make Your Breast Augmentation Cost More

-Yes, most practices offer payment plans or accept third-party financing options.
+Most plastic surgery practices offer monthly payment plans or accept third-party financing options.

-One option to consider is the CareCredit credit card, which is widely accepted by providers across the U.S.
+For example, the CareCredit credit card is widely accepted by providers across the U.S.

 Browse average breast lift with implants costs in U.S. states, according to recent RealSelf member reviews (as of July 2023).
 States not currently listed did not have enough data to include.